 - Possess clear technical specifications

-- Clear evaluation criteria for bidders
+- Clear tender evaluation criteria for bidders

 - Must be awarded to the bidder citing the lowest cost (when meeting other details as specified)